 - Patient: well… work… um… work… on desk… uh… marketing… very good…

-- The lesion is located at the arcuate fasciculus, which is the neural pathway connecting Wernicke area to Broca area.
+- The lesion is located at the arcuate fasciculus, which is the neural pathway connecting the Wernicke area to the Broca area.
 Patients have difficulties or are unable to repeat what is spoken to them.
 They recognize their paraphasic errors and try to correct them.

 - Examiner: Please repeat after me; boy.

 - The lesion is located around Wernicke area, however, sparing Wernicke area and isolating it.
 Patients have an inability to comprehend but can repeat with fluent speech.
 At the same time, patients display the presence of semantic paraphasia.